diogocavilha/vhost/README.md

 This script has been created to manage the virtual host files from Apache server and Nginx server.

-*It has been only tested in systems Debian-like.*
+*It has been only tested in a Debian-like system.*

 # Installation